sarajahedazad/Suzuki-manuscript-2026/README.md

 We used a deep learning-based open-source tool called [SarcAsM](https://github.com/danihae/SarcAsM) to extract detailed structural features from each cell.
 After feature extraction, we applied K-means clustering to identify three groups in the data.
 Using the fitted K-means model and the extracted features, we then trained a decision tree to classify new samples into these groups.

-This workflow allows us to categorize large sets of hiPSC-CM images according to their level of internal structural organization.
+This workflow allows us to categorize sets of hiPSC-CM images according to their level of internal structural organization.

 ## Project roadmap  <a name="roadmap"></a>
 `Installing the required dependencies`↦`Extracting features`↦`Train and test split`↦`Fitting training data and evaluating`↦`Analyzing results`